 - “Great affordable recreational fun in a small efficient go anywhere device that fits bicycles, tricycles, quad cycles, mobility scooters and wheel chairs.

-- In the spirit of continuing to assist the disabled, BTLs fit wheel chairs, scooters and Segways” Now the mobility challenged can enjoy greater dog control and safety as well.
+- In the spirit of continuing to assist the disabled, BTLs fit wheel chairs, scooters and Segways” Now those with mobility challenges can enjoy greater dog control and safety as well.

 - Fits both sides of bikes and mobility equipment.

 - With the new patented Dog Coupler, you can ride with two dogs on a single Bike Tow Leash!